co-cart/co-cart/readme.txt

 * Stock check improved when adding item by checking the remaining stock instead.
 * Load Cart from Session to allow registered customers to merge a guest cart. - Thanks to [@ashtarcommunications](https://github.com/ashtarcommunications) for contributing.
 * Should table creation fail during install, ask user if they have privileges to do so.
+* Removed items (if any) now returns in the cart response even if the cart is empty.
+* Prevents certain routes from initializing the session and cart.
+Small performance boost.

 ## Tweaks